The Sobědruhy Jewish Community

 Today, Sobědruhy is a district of the city of Teplice, having been annexed in 1960.
 It is known officialy as Teplice-Sobědruhy.
 Many of the surrounding suburbs and villages were annexed to the city of Teplice after World War Two.
 Little physical evidence of the Jewish Community remains, though there are some small remnants.
 Parts of the "Judengasse", now called Stara Ulice remain.
 The synagogue was severely damaged during World War II and was pulled down sometime before 1958.
 The famous clock from the synagogue tower is now part of the collections of the Teplice Regional Museum.
 Along with the demolition of the synagogue was the demolition of the adjacent small house in which four generations of my Bauch and Koller and Preisler families were born and raised.
 The Bauch & Preisler Family were a part of the Sobědruhy community from the early 1700's right up to the invasion of the Nazis in 1938.

 The Jewish Cemetery, which dates to ca. 1669 (from the tombstone of Jeruchim Katz, died 1669), was little more than a ruin when we visited in 1997.
 The remnants of a funeral chapel still were evident.
 Tombstones remain buried under thick brush, vines and trees.
-It was very interested to find out recently that the cemetery site has landmark status, though it is not marked as such.
+I was very interested to find out that the cemetery site now has landmark status, though it is not marked as such.
 There is a project underway that will eventually clean and restore the entire historic cemetery.
-Some work has already been done through the efforts of the Teplice Jewish congregation.
-The cemetery is regularly cleared of vegetation and made to look generally presentable.
+Substantial work has already been done through the efforts of the Teplice Jewish congregation.
+A large fence and gate was recently erected around the cemetery providing security.

 The only Jewish structure that still exists in the village is the building that housed Jewish Community (Jüdische Gemeinde) offices.
 This structure is now a private residence.
 This once vital Jewish community is now consigned to history, available to us only by talking to the few older residents of Sobědruhy who remember some of the Jewish families or by looking at newly published books of old postcards that contain images of the Jewish Community of Sobědruhy and nearby Teplice.